 – Looking for that gator trout?
 Winter may be your ticket!
 Redfish are around as well, and they’re both looking for mullet…

 Spring Fishing – Back to the shallows they go from the winter slumber.
 The fish are becoming more active.
 Learn how to fish the reefs and deal with the wind.

-Summer Fishing – Dawn Patrol is the ticket when the wind and water is right in the surf.
+Summer Fishing – Dawn Patrol is the ticket when the wind and water are right in the surf.
 Fast and furious action is available to early risers.
-Deeper shell is the ticket when it heats up.
+A deeper shell is the ticket when it heats up.

 What To Look For

 – Learn the basics of the most important things to look for to find fish, including baitfish activity, slicks, and birds.
 Staying alert while you're fishing will increase your chances of success.
 This is where you put that "Hunter Mentality" into practice we talked about above.

 Planning Trips – My wife tells me that my mind leaves to go fishing a day and a half before the actual trip.
 For saltwater fishing success in Texas, knowing the Tides, Weather, and How the Fishing has Been are Key.

 Head to the Saltwater Fishing Tips page to learn more about Planning Trips.